stripe/rainier/rainier-docs/src/main/tut/tour.md

 val poisson: RandomVariable[_] = e_x.flatMap{r => Poisson(r).fit(sales)}
 ```

 By the way: before, when we looked at `poisson9.densityValue`, the model had no parameters and so we got a constant value back.
 Now, since the model's density is a function of the parameter value, we get something more opaque back.
-This is why inspecting `density` is not normally useful.
+This is why inspecting the density is not normally useful.

 ```tut
 poisson.densityValue